codedbymex/python_scripts/verify_gmail_crontab.md

 On Linux:
    - 1. in any terminal window type: `crontab -e`
-   - 2. enter the following snippet in the file:
+   - 2. copy the following snippet into the file:
    - 3. Ctrl-X and Enter to save:
 ```
 #!/bin/bash